-Health Risks of Lack of Sleep
+Common Health Risks Associated With Lack of Sleep

-After an evening of staying up watching late-night TV or desperately trying to fall asleep without success, you’ll feel the effects of lack of sleep the following morning.
 Hitting the snooze button a few more times or yawning through your first meeting of the day, however, are only the immediate and superficial effects of sleep deprivation.
 Long term, chronic lack of sleep can do much more harm than just leaving you feeling tired.
 Quality rest is essential to staying healthy.
 It’s the time when your body works much of its restorative magic.

 Soon after you drift off, your brain works overtime as a biochemical factory, churning out antioxidants, growth hormone, melatonin, DHEA and testosterone.
 All of this activity helps restore your body’s complex chemical balances, repairs and regenerates tissues, builds bone and muscle and strengthens your immune system.

 Once that occurs, you shift into a sleep phase called rapid eye movement (REM), or dream stage, while your brain sorts through that day’s experiences, imprints memories, makes connections and consolidates learning.
 The last period of sleep, toward morning, is crucial for boosting your creativity and mood.